Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

 If you are uncomfortable with having a photo as part of your profile, please upload an image of something relating to your work instead.

 Can I sign up without having a public profile?Toggle

 Yes.
-If you would like to be a member of the network and receive all the notifications but do not want a public profile please let us know as part of your cover letter or by emailing firstname.lastname@example.org when you sign up.
+If you would like to be a member of the network and receive all the notifications but do not want a public profile please let us know as by emailing firstname.lastname@example.org when you sign up.

 Dimensions and size of photos – my photo won’t upload …Toggle

 How do I contact other people on the network?Toggle

 If you are a member of the network, other members who are happy to be contacted directly via email will have a contact button appear on their profile page.
 You are also able to start conversations about topics through the network forum.

 If you are not a member of the network, you will only be able to contact member through the social channels they provide.

 What is the difference between an event and opportunity?Toggle